julienloizelet/ddev-playwright/README.md

 More generally, all the `.ddev/homeadditions` folder content is copied to `/home/pwuser` folder when the `playwright` container is build.

 ## Thanks

 [devianintegral/ddev-playwright](https://github.com/deviantintegral/ddev-playwright) is another way of implementing Playwright as a DDEV add-on.
 The main difference is that this other add-on embeds Playwright in the Web container.
 Everyone can choose what suits them best.

 We'd like to thank [devianintegral](https://github.com/deviantintegral) for the fruitful discussions we've had and the fact that we are using a few pieces of code taken directly from his repository.

 ## Contribute

-Anyone is welcome to submit a PR to this repo.
+Anyone is welcome to submit a Pull Request to this repository.

+For more details on development processes, please read the [developer guide](./docs/DEVELOPER.md).

 **Contributed and maintained by [julienloizelet](https://github.com/julienloizelet)**